-The University of St Andrews is awarding three fully-funded doctoral scholarships for outstanding students looking to commence their doctoral degree in September 2018.
-UK/EU applicants and international applicants are eligible to apply for this scholarship programme.
+The University of St Andrews is awarding three fully-funded doctoral scholarships for outstanding students looking to commence their doctoral degree in September 2019.
+UK/EU applicants and international applicants are eligible to apply for this application programme.

-Course Level: Scholarships are available to pursue doctoral programme.
+Course Level: The studentships are available to pursue doctoral programme.

-Study Subject: Scholarships are awarded in the fields of science, health, education, and the arts and humanities.
+Study Subject: The studentships are awarded in the fields of science, health, education, and the arts and humanities.

-Scholarship Award: Each scholarship is worth £84,000 to be paid in equal amounts over three years (full-time registration) or six years (part time registration).
-The scholarships are sufficient to cover annual registration fees with the balance payable to the scholarship holders as a maintenance component to support living costs and other expenses associated with their research such as travel to libraries, galleries, archives or attendance at academic conferences.
+Award: Each scholarship is worth £86,250 to be paid in equal amounts over three years (full-time registration) or six years (part-time registration).
+The bursaries are sufficient to cover annual registration fees with the balance payable to the program holders as a maintenance component to support living costs and other expenses associated with their research such as travel to libraries, galleries, archives or attendance at academic conferences.

-Number of Scholarships: Up to three scholarships are available.
+Number of Awards: Up to three opportunities are available.

 Geographical criteria: No restrictions